vernonclarke/SPNfinal/README.md

   - The path should be changed to reflect the typical Windows file structure.
 Make sure to replace `YourUsername` with your actual username.
   - File path separators are changed to `\\`.
   - The script assumes the R working directory aligns with the structure of the path.
 Adjust as needed.
-  - Replace any macOS-specific functions (like `quartz.save`) with their Windows-compatible equivalents.
+  - Replace any MacOS-specific functions (like `quartz.save`) with their Windows-compatible equivalents.

 ## Anaconda vs Miniconda